hzqst/CaptionMod/README.md

 This is a caption/subtitle plugin designed for displaying captions/subtitles in GoldSRC engine & VGUI2 based singleplayer games.

-## It could display captions/subtitles when :
+It could display captions/subtitles when:

+sound is played.

-  sound or sentence is played,
+sentence is played.

-  HudText or HudTextPro (Counter Strike 1.6 or Condition Zero) is displayed,
+HudText or HudTextPro (Counter Strike 1.6 or Condition Zero) is displayed.

 # Compile Requirement: